Uzbek NYC terror suspect entered U.S. under Diversity Visa Program

 ABC-7 in New York reports that Sayfullo Habibullaevic Saipov, the truck driving, ISIS supporting terrorist who killed at least eight people in New York City today, came to the U.S. seven years ago from Uzbekistan under what is called the Diversity Visa Program.
 The program offers a lottery for people from countries with few immigrants in America.

-This program, of which I don’t think I had ever heard, strikes me as badly misguided.
-The U.S. doesn’t need lots of immigrants from every country, and certainly not extra immigrants from Uzbekistan whose population is 80 percent Muslim, and thus is more likely than most countries to produce terrorists and future terrorists in the current environment.
+The idea behind this program, which I became aware of only when Tom Cotton proposed to abolish it, is badly misguided.
+The U.S. isn’t Noah’s Ark.
+We don’t need immigrants from every country, and certainly not extra immigrants from Uzbekistan whose population is 80 percent Muslim, and thus is more likely than most countries to produce terrorists and future terrorists in the current environment.

 According to Newsweek, an Uzbek citizen was arrested in Sweden in April when he ran a truck into a crowd in Stockholm and killed four people.
 He had expressed sympathy for the ISIS.
 Two Uzbeks and a Kazakh were arrested in Brooklyn in 2015 and charged with conspiring to support ISIS.